endrelzr/ELPlusSliderControl/README.md

 # ELPlusSliderControl

-Segmented control with slider for two segments and optional plus segment.
+Runkeeper style segmented control with slider for two segments and an optional plus segment, written in ObjC.

 ## Requirements
 * Xcode 6 or higher